benjymous/annotations/sandman/sandman.10.md

 - #### Panel 4,5,6

-  Here we have Unity symbolically transferring the powers of the vortex to Rose, using annullet (Lucien's words).
+  Here we have Unity symbolically transferring the powers of the vortex to Rose, using annulet (Lucien's words).
 So here we have a magical ring!

 ### Page 24

 > [marginThumb] ![page 24](thumbnails/sandman.10/page24.jpg)

 - The Corinthian, we learn, is a sick bastard, and is probably about to kill Davy.
 We are seeing the world through Corinthian's eyes, as he takes off his dark glasses (panel 5-7) we can see colors.
 So I think that we are lucky that the story is ending just here!

+> [audible] The Audible version gives away a little more here (that the observant will have noticed anyway back on p13.)

 ## Credits